unicode-org/icu4x/CONTRIBUTING.md

 `ICU4X` is an open source project and welcomes everyone to participate.

+The core team has identified good starter projects and gave them **[good first issue](https://github.com/unicode-org/icu4x/issues?q=is%3Aissue+no%3Aassignee+label%3A%22good+first+issue%22+-label%3A%22blocked%22+) label**.
+This is a great place to start as a volunteer.

 In order to provide meaningful contributions, it is important to familiarize yourself with a set of documents which describe the [structure](docs/process/charter.md) and [style guide][style_guide] used by the project.

-The list of [open issues](triaging.md) represent the current focus points of the project, and the [help wanted](https://github.com/unicode-org/icu4x/issues?q=is%3Aissue+label%3A%22help+wanted%22+no%3Aassignee+) lists the issues which we don't have resources to work on right now, but would consider accepting if someone volunteered to work on them.

 Issues are open to everyone to discuss and can be used to jump-start Pull Requests intended for the project.